Codecademy/docs/content/javascript/concepts/closures/closures.md

 ---
-Title: 'Closures'
+Title: "Closures"
-Description: 'Closures are functions that can refer to variables and other bindings beyond its scope, even after being called.'
+Description: "Closures are functions that can refer to variables and other bindings beyond its scope, even after being called."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Algorithms'
+  - "Algorithms"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Dynamic Programming'
+  - "Dynamic Programming"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Closures are [functions](https://www.codecademy.com/resources/docs/javascript/functions) that can refer to [variables](https://www.codecademy.com/resources/docs/javascript/variables) and other bindings beyond their scope, even after being called.